project-meucci/thimm.github.io/docs/Farm Gate/From-emergency-closure-to-success.md

 ---
-title: From emergency closure to success
+title: From Emergency Closure To Success
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2021-05-17)